 Milwaukee 2732-20 Cordless Circular Saw

+It also has very solid construction.
 This thing is built to last.
 Both the shoe plate and blade guard are all made of magnesium which is one of the best material for tools like this.
 It won’t rust, and won’t bend or warp.
 It will stay the same as long as you have the saw.
 And this is very important for circular saws.
 A bent shoe plate equals a highly inaccurate saw.

 Related: 18 Most Useful Dewalt tools For Woodworking